- Home

 Data Protection Impact Assessment (DPIA) for Northern Ireland’s Vaccine Management System (VMS)

-Last published: May 2024
+Last published: September 2024

 Project Name / DPIA Reference | ||

-Vaccine Management System (VMS) / VMS 2022 (updated October 2023 to include migration of Child Health System (CHS) vaccination data to VMS). | ||
+Vaccine Management System (VMS) / VMS 2022 (updated December 2023 to include changes to usage of GOV.UK Notify and addition of Google Analytics). | ||

 Data Controller | Data Protection Officer (DPO) | |